bll123/libmp4tag/README.txt

   The API is stable, and all functionality is working.

   To Do:
+    - re-write the data fetching interface using callbacks. re-write the streaming interface. this will be version 3.0.0.
     - Other languages ?
       I do not have any good samples of this.